-Participating artists: Laia Abril, Mathieu Asselin, Lara Baladi, Kerstin Hamilton, Axel Karlsson-Rixon, Bouchra Khalili, Frida Orupabo, Trevor Paglen and Taryn Simon.
+Participating artists: Laia Abril, Mathieu Asselin, Lara Baladi, Kerstin Hamilton, Karlsson Rixon, Bouchra Khalili, Frida Orupabo, Trevor Paglen, Taryn Simon

-Curator: Kerstin Hamilton, PhD candidate in Artistic Research at Valand Academy, Gothenburg University
+Curator: Kerstin Hamilton, PhD candidate in Artistic Research at HDK-Valand, Gothenburg University

-The exhibition is part of Kerstin Hamilton’s on-going research project The Objectivity Laboratory: Photography and Reality in Times of Post-Truth.
-The public defence of the dissertation will take place in November 2021.
+The exhibition is part of Kerstin Hamilton’s on-going research project.
+The public defence of the dissertation is planned to take place in December 2021.

 Mathieu Asselin’s photo-based examination of the multinational biotechnology company Monsanto focuses on the devastating effect of toxins introduced into the landscape by Monsanto.
 The ambitious, five-year undertaking that started in 2011 gave rise to images that serve as reminders of personal suffering and environmental destruction in the wake of one company’s pursuit of profit.
 Asselin says, “Everybody has their own truths, depending on their moral grounds.
 The full story is that Monsanto did good things, too.
 I am choosing to tell only one side of the story because I believe nothing that Monsanto has done good can make up for all the bad things that they have done.”
 He photographs scenes in the present and adds depth by digging into Monsanto’s advertising history.
 Archival images that communicate idealized Monsanto visions make up a substantial part of Asselin’s work, entangling the fictitious, dreamy corporate scenarios of the past with new photographs that testify to real traumas in the present.